 Everything was excellent!
 Bakery is really an art and craftsmanship we are interest in.

 Thank you very much again.
 We are looking forward to seeing you next time.”
 GVFB member after attending a Baking 101 Workshop

 Milestones for the Future

-- We provide food to folks who can’t afford to access healthy food elsewhere.
+- We provide food to people who can’t afford to access healthy food elsewhere.
 We have a responsibility to provide the healthiest food possible to a population of individuals who experience higher rates of chronic diseases like diabetes, anxiety and heart disease.
-We The GVFB aims to ensure our high standard for accepting and distributing nutritious, perishable and non-perishable food never dips below 70% food quality and will strive to increase beyond the current food quality measure of 75%.
+The GVFB is committed to maintaining our high standard for accepting and distributing nutritious, perishable and non-perishable at a level between 70-80% food quality for fiscal year 2020.

-- We would like to increase the number of community partner agencies the GVFB supports from 76-90 agencies in fiscal 2020.
+- We will strive to increase the number of community partner agencies the GVFB supports from 76-90 agencies in fiscal 2020.

-- We will aim to improve access to direct food support to clients at our Community Food Hubs by increasing the number of hours and shifting the times of days to better meet the needs of working individuals and others based on client feedback.
+- We will aim to improve access to direct food support to clients at our Community Food Hubs by increasing the number of hours from 1200 hours of service and shifting the times of days to better meet the needs of working individuals and others based on client feedback.

 - Excerpts below from the 2018 article “Examining Patterns of Food Bank Use Over Twenty-Five Years in Vancouver, Canada” Black, J.L. & Seto, D. pages 11-12